Leader-Telegram

 The position was advertised in no less than five higher education periodicals with nationwide circulation.
 A May 17 progress report drafted by Harness revealed that a customized letter requesting nominations and expressions of interest was mailed to more than 1,000 community college presidents.
 That same progress report indicated that electronic messages were sent to “thousands” of presidents and administrators of colleges, universities and businesses throughout the country.

 A progress report dated July 5 disclosed that the Washington-based consultants had solicited nominations from “over 3,000” community college leaders.
-I suspect that every man, woman and child in America was aware of the search!
+I suspect that every man, woman and child in

 As one might expect, such an exhaustive search produced positive results.
 An Aug.
 1 progress report indicated the search committee had an “outstanding pool of candidates” representing “all regions of the country.”